-Now create the main job:
+Now create the main job using the script ins_job found in the libIGCM folder:

-'''

 ../../libIGCM/ins_job

-'''

-4.2 Launch the job
+3.2 Launch the job

-When working on a cluster you need to know how to subitt and control a job on the queue system.
+When working on a cluster you need to know how to submit and control a job on the queue system.
 Different clusters have different systems to handle this.

-obelix spirit(x) and jean-zay irene Submit a job qsub Job sbatch Job ccc_msub Job Check job status qstat -u \$USER squeue -u \$USER ccc_mstat -u Deleate a job qdel JobID scancel JobID ccc_mdel JobID
+obelix spirit(x) and jean-zay irene Submit a job qsub Job sbatch Job ccc_msub Job Check job status qstat -u \$USER squeue -u \$USER ccc_mstat -u Delete a job qdel JobID scancel JobID ccc_mdel JobID